zigpy/zha-device-handlers/tuya.md

 # Supporting Tuya Devices

+> [!IMPORTANT]
-Caution, the following should work for most Tuya devices, some devices may require additional reverse engineering to unlock all functions.
+> The following should work for most Tuya devices.
+Some devices may require additional reverse engineering to unlock all functions.

 # Identify Tuya Data Points